triamnetwork/triam-docs/docs/building-transactions.md

 ## `Keypair` class

-`Keypair` object represents key pair used to sign transactions in Arm network. `Keypair` object can contain both a public and private key, or only a public key.
+`Keypair` object represents key pair used to sign transactions in Ria network. `Keypair` object can contain both a public and private key, or only a public key.

 If `Keypair` object does not contain private key it can't be used to sign transactions.
 The most convenient method of creating new keypair is by passing the account's secret seed: